nordstream3/FOC/README.md

 ## License
-watt@FOC is released under the MIT License.
+The KING is released under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements
-watt@FOC is built on the work of the [VESC project](https://github.com/vedderb/bldc) and the contributions of its developers and contributors.
+The KING is built on the work of the [VESC project](https://github.com/vedderb/bldc) and the contributions of its developers and contributors.
 Also this project is very much inspired by the [Cheap Focer2](https://github.com/shamansystems/Cheap-FOCer-2/blob/Developer-Branch/README.md) by SHAMAN.